 This is truly a coffee shrine.
 And this modern, upscale cafe and roastery is the perfect alternative to the not-so-original “first” Starbucks in Pike Place Market.
 Here you can watch the roasting process as you sip on a unique coffee drink (the menu is completely different than a regular Starbucks).

 There are multiple bars around the roastery, where you can order coffee, tea-drinks, coffee flights, and alcohol (yes they serve here).
 There is also an Italian bakery complete with pastries and pizza.
 And even if you don’t want a drink, spend some time exploring the cafe and speaking with baristas about the roasting process.

 See the Sights

 Now that you are on a coffee buzz, it’s time to see Seattle’s most recognizable attraction.
 The Space Needle was built for the 1962 World’s Fair and has since become the city’s icon.
-Don’t worry about going to the top, we will get a better view of the city later today.
+With only one day in Seattle, don’t worry about going to the top, we will get a better view of the city later today.
 Instead, just head to the Seattle Center and spend some time enjoying the view from the park.

 If you’re up for it, there are two popular museums near the Space Needle.
 Depending on your schedule, I would suggest only picking one of these museums to explore.
 But, if you don’t want to be rushed you can skip the museums entirely.